 PRIVATE HARP LESSONS

-In 2000, Monica earned a BA from the University of Wisconsin – Eau Claire, where she studied English and music, which included rigorous lessons with Frances Miller, principal harpist of the Minnesota Orchestra.
-She has had master classes with harpists: Ruttiger Opperman, Park Stickney, Laurie Riley, Lori Andrews and others.
+A lifelong musician, Monica Schley started out playing piano at age four and went on to study voice, clarinet, harp, and pipe organ.
+Before moving to the West Coast twenty years ago, she earned a BA from the the University of Wisconsin-Eau Claire where she studied poetry and music, which included rigorous lessons with Frances Miller, principal harpist of the Minnesota Orchestra.
+She has had master classes with harpists: Ruttiger Opperman, Park Stickney, Laurie Riley, Lori Andrews, Maeve Gilchrist, Christina Tourin, and others.

-As a teacher, she has taught at Holy Names Academy; Vashon Island Harp Camp; Music Works NW (Bellevue), and Dusty Strings Music Store.
-She also has a private teaching studio in Seattle (Wallingford/Fremont).
+Monica is current faculty at Dusty Strings Music School in Seattle where she teaches a hybrid of in-person and online.
+She has also maintained a private teaching studio for over a decade – contact Monica directly for lesson inquiries.
+Monica has also taught at Holy Names Academy; Vashon Island Harp Camp; and Music Works NW (Bellevue).
 Monica teaches beginners through intermediate harp students.
 As mother to young children, Monica is comfortable with teaching youth as well of students of all backgrounds and ages.
 Her musical method draws from folk, classical, songwriting, theory, ensemble work, improvisation and pop music using a Salzedo-influenced method.
 She thinks that everyone’s learning process is a little bit unique, just like the harp.

 She says, “I see myself as a musician who happens to play the harp, not being a harpist exclusively.
 It is from that approach that I tap into the great mystery that is music.
 I believe teachers can learn from students just as much as students learn from the teacher.”